PawseySC/supercomputing-user-training/refresher-bash-shell-basics/bash-shell-basics.md

 * **Text editor**: a program used to open and edit textual files; some of them are designed for use within a command line interface, such as **nano**, **vi** and **emacs**.

-NOTE: in all the examples below, by convention commands are identified by lines starting with `$`, which represents the prompt (not to be typed).
+NOTE: in all the examples below, commands are identified by lines starting with `$`, which represents the prompt (not to be typed).
 Other lines represent command outputs.
 Also note how `#` denotes a comment line in Bash.

 ***